eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 In cases where installation of Helm's Tiller service into the cluster is not an option, the Kubernetes resource descriptors created by Helm can be deployed manually using the `kubectl` command line tool.

-Run the following commands to generate the resource descriptors using Helm:
+The following commands generate the resource descriptors:

 ~~~sh
 # in directory: eclipse-hono-$VERSION/deploy/